 - Would it be possible for you to share your notes from the computer science class on coding algorithms?

 - Can I check your notes from the philosophy class about existentialism?

 - Could you help me with the notes from the physics lecture on relativity theory?

 Specifying the Preferred Format of Notes

 Everyone has a different style when it comes to taking notes.
-Some prefer writing everything by hand, while others might type out their notes digitally.
-When asking for notes, it would be beneficial for both parties if you specify the format you prefer.
+Some prefer writing everything by hand, while others might write their notes digitally.
+When asking for notes, it would benefit both parties if you specify the preferred format.
 Here are several ways you can request notes in a specific format:

 - Could I have a scanned copy of your history notes on the French Revolution?

 - Would it be possible for you to email me the Word document of your physics notes on magnetism?